yellowdog/python-examples/README.md

 If all the required common properties are set using the command line or environment variables, then the entire `common` section of the TOML file can be omitted.

-## Mustache Template Directives in Common Properties
+## Variable Substitutions in Common Properties

-Note the use of `{{username}}` in the value of the `tag` property: this is a **Mustache** template directive that can optionally be used to insert the login username of the user running the commands.
+Note the use of `{{username}}` in the value of the `tag` property: this is a **variable substitution** that can optionally be used to insert the login username of the user running the commands.
 So, for username `abc`, the `tag` would be set to `testing-abc`.
 This can be helpful to disambiguate multiple users running with the same configuration data.

-Mustache substitutions are discussed below.
+Variable substitutions are discussed below.

-# Mustache Template Directives
+# Variable Substitutions

-Mustache template substitutions provide a powerful way of introducing variable values into TOML configuration files, Work Requirement JSON definitions, and Worker Pool JSON definitions.
+Variable substitutions provide a powerful way of introducing variable values into TOML configuration files, Work Requirement JSON definitions, and Worker Pool JSON definitions.
 They can be included in the value of any property in each of these objects, including in values within lists (e.g., for the `arguments` property) and arrays (e.g., the `environment` property).

-Mustache substitutions are expressed using `{{variable}}` notation, where the expression is replaced by the value of `variable`.
+Variable substitutions are expressed using `{{variable}}` notation, where the expression is replaced by the value of `variable`.

-Substitutions can also be performed for non-string (number and boolean) values using the `num:` and `bool:` prefixes within the Mustache directive:
+Substitutions can also be performed for non-string (number and boolean) values using the `num:` and `bool:` prefixes within the variable substitution:

-- Define the Mustache directive using one of the following patterns: `"{{num:my_int}}"`, `"{{num:my_float}}"`, `"{{bool:my_bool}}"`
+- Define the variable substitution using one of the following patterns: `"{{num:my_int}}"`, `"{{num:my_float}}"`, `"{{bool:my_bool}}"`
 - Variable definitions supplied on the command line would then be of the form: `-m my_int=5 -m my_float=2.5 -m my_bool=true`
 - In the processed JSON or TOML, these values would become `5`, `2.5` and `true`, respectively, converted from strings to their correct JSON types

-## Default Mustache Directives
+## Default Variables

 The following substitutions are automatically provided and can be used in any section of the configuration file, or in any JSON specification: